laplacian-k/problem-solving/README.md

 # algorithm
-This repository is for studying algorithm(codeground, algospot, topcoder, etc.)
+This repository is for studying problem solving(PS).
-(Solving Strategy for Algorithm Problems)